At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 What vaccinations does a puppy need?

-1. Rabies is a dangerous disease that leads to severe suffering and death of the dog.
+1. Rabies is a dangerous disease that leads to severe suffering and death of a dog.
 When bitten by an infected animal, it can be transmitted to humans.
 The rabies vaccine must be given every year.
 As a rule, vaccination is easily tolerated and does not cause complications.

 2. Distemper is an infectious disease that also causes death.
 The vaccine is easily tolerated by the puppy, but in rare cases it can cause lethargy and loss of appetite.
 The illness goes away without medical attention within 2-3 days.